CamelliaDPG/Camellia/README.txt

 3. Copy the do-configure-cli-mpi-debug to do-configure-cli-serial-debug.
 Edit it in the following manner:
 	- set the TRILINOS_PATH to your serial-debug Trilinos installation
 	- set the VTK_DIR to match wherever you installed VTK
-	- delete the lines setting the MPI_DIR, MUMPS_DIR, and SCALAPACK_LIB
 4. Run the do-configure script:
 	./do-configure-cli-serial-debug
 5. Try building DPGTests: